#TakeAKnee Is A Patriotic Protest Against Police Brutality And Injustice

 Peaceful protests, such as #TakeAKnee and #BlackLivesMatter, are considered controversial to some as they happen.
 That is the history of race in this country.
 But these efforts are justified and effective in calling attention to injustice.
 Protests, even those that seem to be obviously just in hindsight, are rarely popular as they are going on.

-During the Civil Rights Movement, for example, 61% of Americans approved of the 1961 Freedom Riders sit-ins and 57% thought that they hurt chances of desegregation, versus 22% who approved and 28% who thought they helped.
-Meanwhile, 6 in 10 Americans had an unfavorable opinion of the historic March on Washington, compared to 23% who found it favorable.
-A poll conducted in 1966 found that 85% of white respondents thought that “demonstrations by negroes” hurt the advancement for civil rights compared to 15% who thought they helped.
+During the Civil Rights Movement, for example, 61 percent of Americans approved of the 1961 Freedom Riders sit-ins and 57 percent thought that they hurt chances of desegregation, vs. 22 percent who approved and 28 percent who thought they helped.
+Meanwhile, 6 in 10 Americans had an unfavorable opinion of the historic March on Washington, compared to 23 percent who found it favorable.
+A poll conducted in 1966 found that 85 percent of white respondents thought that “demonstrations by negroes” hurt the advancement for civil rights compared to 15 percent who thought they helped.

-It is unfortunate that the current President is attempting to obfuscate the issue of racial inequality in America.
+It is unfortunate that the current president is attempting to obfuscate the issue of racial inequality in America.
 His sympathy towards white supremacists is well documented and he will surely continue to divide the American public in an effort to score cheap political points.
-However, racial inequity in this country has been around before Trump and will continue beyond his Presidency.
+However, racial inequity in this country has been around before Trump and will continue beyond his presidency.
 The actions of people, such as Colin Kaepernick, help to highlight these injustices to the general public.

 Thomas Kennedy is a communications fellow for the Center for Community Change.